Off-Campus Access Basics

 When searching for articles through Google Scholar, you can enable the Find It @ UNR option.
 This option will place a link alongside article results that, when clicked, will send you directly to the full-text of a particular article if it is available either through an open-access or subscription resource.

 The best way to understand the use of our link resolver and the Find It @ UNR option is to enable it.
 Here are instructions on how to do so:

-- Click into Library Links, enter University of Nevada Reno into the text box, and click the Find Library button.
-Google Scholar should retrieve a list of options
+- Click into Library Links, enter the University of Nevada Reno into the text box, and click the Find Library button.
+Google Scholar should retrieve a list of options.

 - Select the option that contains Find It @ UNR.
 Selecting the Open WorldCat option will allow you to link to University Libraries catalog holdings through WorldCat if books come up in your Google Scholar results.

 - Click the Save button.

 The following tips will fix many of the errors that come up with linking to online library resources.
 Please report a problem with the button above, or contact Discovery Services for help if these tips fail to resolve the problem.

 You can find more helpful tips on using online library materials on the Discovery Services Tips Blog.

 If you get an error or a database denies you access to a resource, try: